filipinascimento/progressista/docs/server.md

 PROGRESSISTA_API_TOKEN="super-secret" \
 progressista serve --host 127.0.0.1 --port 9000
 ```

+Set `PROGRESSISTA_STORAGE_PATH` to a writable JSON file (for example
+`/var/lib/progressista/state.json`) when you need dashboards to survive restarts.
+Review [Configuration](configuration.md) for a complete list of server and
+client knobs.

 Expose the dashboard by fronting the server with nginx/Traefik/Caddy and proxy
 both `/progress` and `/ws`.